 Earned sick leave laws reduce the spread of contagious illnesses, increase employment and income stability, and save cities money in health care costs.

-Dallas receives no medal in earned sick leave.
+Dallas receives a gold in earned sick leave.

 City has an earned sick leave law